linyiqun/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/FairCallQueue.md

 ranked from highest to lowest.
 Each user is assigned a **priority** (0-3 by default, with 0 being highest priority) based on the proportion of calls originating from that user.
-The default **priority thresholds** are (0.125, 0.25, 0.5), meaning that users whose calls make up more than 50% of the total (there can be at most one such user) are placed into the lowest priority, users whose calls make up more than 25% of the total are in the 2nd lowest, users whose calls make up more than 12.5% are in the 2nd highest priority, and all other users are placed in the highest priority.
+The default **priority thresholds** are (0.125, 0.25, 0.5), meaning that users whose calls make up more than 50% of the total (there can be at most one such user) are placed into the lowest priority, users whose calls make up between 25% and 50% of the total are in the 2nd lowest, users whose calls make up between 12.5% and 25% are in the 2nd highest priority, and all other users are placed in the highest priority.
 At the end of the sweep, each known user has a cached priority which will be used until the next sweep; new users which appear between sweeps will have their priority calculated on-the-fly.

 Within FairCallQueue, there are multiple **priority queues**, each of which is designated a **weight**.
 When a request arrives at the call queue, the request is placed into one of these priority queues based on the current priority